 Also on March 15, 2021, awards for 223,307 phantom shares were granted to the Company's employees and its non-employee directors.
-The phantom shares vest in eight equal three-month vesting increments, subject to the satisfaction of both a time-based vesting condition and a performance vesting condition.
-These vesting conditions were deemed satisfied on the grant date for the initial vesting increment.
-In order for the time-based vesting condition to be satisfied for each vesting period, the grantee must remain continuously employed by, or be otherwise continuously providing services to, the Company through the end of the vesting period, and in order for the performance vesting condition to be satisfied for each vesting period, the performance criteria designated by the Compensation Committee must be satisfied.
-The initial performance vesting condition to be applied to measure performance for the period between March 15, 2021 and June 15, 2021 was designated by the Compensation Committee on or before April 14, 2021, and will apply to all future performance periods unless the Compensation Committee elects to change the performance vesting condition on a prospective basis.
-Future changes to the performance vesting condition shall be made on or before the fifteenth day of any future performance period.
-If either vesting condition is not satisfied for a vesting date, then the phantom shares scheduled to vest on such date will be forfeited.
-These phantom shares are subject to a maximum payment value of \$12.00 per phantom share.
+The phantom shares vested in eight equal three-month vesting increments, subject to the satisfaction of both a time-based vesting condition and a performance vesting condition.
+Both of these vesting conditions were deemed satisfied on the grant date for the initial vesting increment, and were satisfied for each of the following three vesting periods in 2021 and the first vesting period in 2022.
+The time-based vesting condition was also satisfied for the final three vesting periods in 2022.
+In order for the time-based vesting condition to be satisfied for each vesting period, the grantee must have remained continuously employed by, or be otherwise continuously providing services to, the Company through the end of the vesting period, and in order for the performance vesting condition to be satisfied for each performance period, the performance criteria designated by the Compensation Committee must have been satisfied.
+The initial performance vesting condition to be applied to measure performance for the period between March 15, 2021 and June 15, 2021 was designated by the Compensation Committee on or before April 14, 2021, and applied to all future performance periods unless the Compensation Committee elected to change the performance vesting condition on a prospective basis.
+Future changes to the performance vesting condition must have been made on or before the fifteenth day of any future performance period.
+If either vesting condition was not satisfied for a vesting date, then the phantom shares scheduled to vest on such date would be forfeited.
+These phantom shares were subject to a maximum payment value of \$12.00 per phantom share.
 An additional award with similar vesting conditions for 9,074 phantom shares was granted on May 14, 2021 to the Company's new non-employee director, while unvested 9,074 phantom shares granted to the Company's departing non-employee director were forfeited on or about the same date.
+On each of May 23, 2022, August 31, 2022, and November 25, 2022 the Compensation Committee determined to amend the outstanding awards to provide that the performance criteria shall be deemed satisfied for the three-month performance periods relating to the June 15, 2022, September 15, 2022 and December 15, 2022 vesting dates, respectively.
+In making its determination, the Compensation Committee noted that the fact that the performance criteria were not achieved for the relevant performance periods was due to extraordinary business circumstances in China that were clearly beyond the Company's control.
+Of the phantom shares awarded in 2021, 223,307 phantom shares vested, no shares remain unvested, and 9,074 shares were forfeited as of the year ended December 31, 2022.